3 Reasons Why Gold Isn’t Behaving Like Gold Right Now

 Earlier this month I wrote about the downtrend in manufacturing activity across the globe.
 As many loyal readers are well aware, we closely monitor the global purchasing manager’s index (PMI) because, as our research has shown, when the one-month reading has fallen below the three-month moving average, select commodity prices have receded six months later.

 China is the 800-pound commodity gorilla, and its own PMI has remained below the important 50 threshold for the last three months, indicating contraction.
-The preliminary flash PMI, released today, reveals that manufacturing has dipped to 48.2, a 15-month low.
+The preliminary flash PMI, released last Friday, shows that manufacturing has dipped to 48.2, a 15-month low.
 For gold and other commodities to recover, it’s crucial that China jumpstart its economy.

 In the meantime, we’re encouraged by news that the slump in prices has accelerated retail demand in both China and India, which, when combined, account for half of the world’s gold consumption.